 Nickel exists in the Earth’s crust in two main deposit types: laterite and sulfide.
 According to the US Geological Survey’s most recent report on nickel, identified land-based resources averaging 1 percent nickel or more contain at least 130 million metric tons (MT) of nickel; of that amount, 60 percent is in laterite deposits and 40 percent is in sulfide deposits.

 Each deposit type presents unique challenges.
-For instance, sulfide deposits are found very deep in the crust, making extraction difficult.
+Sulfide deposits are found very deep in the crust, making extraction difficult.
 They also tend to be smaller than laterite deposits and often have variable grades.
 The US Geological Survey notes that the discovery of sulfide deposits has long been on the decline, leading to exploration companies searching in locations such as East-Central Africa and the subarctic, which have more challenges.

 In contrast, laterite deposits are near the surface and thus are conducive to open pit mining.
 They also offer more consistent grades and are usually larger than sulfide deposits.
 However, a potential downside to laterite deposits is that ore extraction involves leaching with acids at high temperatures.

 Nickel investing demand: Developing countries key

 Once extracted, nickel is primarily used as a refined metal, with two-thirds of global output being put towards the production of stainless steel.
 The aerospace industry prizes nickel for its resistance to corrosion and uses it in spades as a component of superalloys.
 The metal is also used in coins, catalysts and chemicals, EV batteries, foundry products and plating.

 As stainless steel is the largest source of demand for nickel, nickel demand is largely fueled by developing countries in the midst of infrastructure expansions.
 Indeed, since the early 1990s, the price of nickel has seen steep climbs and descents due to changes in economic growth.

 For instance, the collapse of the Eastern Bloc led to significant nickel oversupply and a plummet in the metal’s price that was not corrected until the early years of the 21st century.
-Ultimately, the nickel price reached a peak of US$52,179 per tonne in May 2007 after registering a deficit of 44,000 tonnes the previous year.
+Ultimately, the nickel price peaked at US$52,179 per tonne in May 2007 after registering a deficit of 44,000 tonnes the previous year.

 Nickel investing takeaway: How to invest